-Exiled To The Fraser Valley
+Exiled To The Bountiful Fraser Valley

-But we were not pleased to find there was virtually zero hotel rooms at any kind of a decent price in Vancouver.
-When we tried to understand the high occupancy rates we discovered that the women’s FIFA cup was in full swing, along with many conventions and a dragon boat festival.
-Finally finding rooms we found ourselves excited to the bountiful Fraser Valley in in Langley, BC.
+But we were not pleased when we found that there were virtually zero hotel rooms at any kind of a decent price in Vancouver.
+When we tried to understand the high occupancy rates we discovered that the women’s FIFA cup was in full swing.
+There were also several conventions and a dragon boat festival.
+We finally resigned ourselves to a stay in the Fraser Valley in in Langley, BC.

 Arriving in Vancouver, we programmed the GPS for the Langley hotel and headed out of the city.
 As the Port Mann bridge shone in front of us, we totally missed the signs indicating that this was a toll bridge.